 Consequently, a filter needs to be derived and applied to Eq.
 2 to eliminate the ∆NL without removing real MDT signal in the filtering.
 It is naturally important to design appropriate linear or non-linear filters for this operation (Bingham and Haines, 2006; Bingham et al., 2011; Sanchez-Reales et al, 2016).

 We decided to use the alternative approach to limit the omission error ∆NL by using a geoid and a MSS given at the same resolution.
 We used the European Improved Gravity model of the Earth by New techniques (EIGEN) combined 6C4 geoid to degree and order 2190 due to consistency with the MSS.
-This geoid consists of a combination of GRACE and GOCE up to degree and order 260 augmented with the DTU10 surface gravity data.
+This EIGEN6C4 geoid (Förste 2014) consists of a combination of GRACE and GOCE up to degree and order 260 augmented with the DTU10 surface gravity data.
 For the investigation, we used the DTU10MSS (Andersen and Knudsen, 2009; Andersen et al., 2016).
 This is computed as an average of satellite altimetry over the period 1993-2009, but is mapped to the 2003-2007 average by using the difference in AVISO (Archiving, Validation, and Interpretation of Satellite Oceanographic data) absolute dynamic topography (ADT) averages over the two periods.
 DTU10MSS was preferred because this model is consistent with various geoids like the EIGEN6C4 and the TUM13 (Fecher et al., 2015) geoid (the gravity anomaly dataset is derived from the DTU10MSS, so the difference does not add artificial small-scale errors into the dynamic topography).

 Altimetric MSS is corrected for the ocean’s inverted barometer (IB) response (static atmospheric loading effect) using Wunsch and Stammer (1997) and a correction for periods shorter than the sampling of the Topex and Jason satellite via the Dynamic Atmosphere Correction.
 This correction is applied, as it reduces the sea surface variability leading to a more stable estimation of the mean.
 In our approach, we decided to restore the effect of the atmosphere on the sea surface to be consistent with the tide gauge mean.